17 Ways to Improve SEO Rankings in 2022

 First, I looked for a piece of content on my site that I KNEW people would want to link to.
 And I chose this CRO guide:

 Next, I found a site that wrote about content marketing.
-And popped their homepage URL into Ahrefs.
+And popped their homepage URL into Semrush Site Audit tool.

-Which showed me all of that site’s broken external links:
+Which showed me all of that site’s broken external links at the time.

 Once I found a broken link that was similar to my guide, I reached out to the person that runs their blog.
 I let them know about their broken link and offered my content as a replacement: